 The fantasy part of it was that my clients wanted the most beautiful, elegant, charming, charismatic, sexy girl in New York City to walk through their door.
 This fantasy girl had nothing on her agenda other than to please him for the entire time she was there.
 She would listen to his stories, laugh at his jokes, admire whatever he wanted her to admire.
 A lot of times it was just himself and his escapades or his business wins or whatever.
 Sometimes, if it was a residential client, they’d want to show the girls all the things that they had bought with all the money they’d made and they wanted her to admire that.
 They basically just wanted her to be charming company so they could just forget about whatever else was on their minds.

-Then when it came down to what we used to euphemistically call the nitty gritty, you know, she would, please him in whatever way he wanted and we permitted, which wasn’t a whole helluva lot ’cause we were pretty straight in that regard.
+Then when it came down to what we used to euphemistically call the nitty-gritty, you know, she would please him in whatever way he wanted and we permitted, which wasn’t a whole helluva lot ’cause we were pretty straightforward in that regard.
 That was the fantasy.

 Then there’s the trust part of the business.
 For those of you who don’t know anything about escort services, and I’m sure that’s everybody in your audience, you don’t know that the escort service business is dishonest beyond belief.
 All they care about is getting your money in their pocket tonight.
 They will tell you anything they need to in order to make that happen.

-Well, an hour and a half later, a petite redhead knocks on the door and of course he’s not a very happy camper about this because he’s expecting a tall blond.
-That’s really very unfair to her because a) she had no idea she’s supposed to be tall, she has no idea she’s supposed to be blond, and she has no idea she’s an hour late because of course they don’t tell her any of this stuff.
-But he ends up keeping her anyway it’s getting late and he knows he’s not gonna have better luck anywhere else.
+Well, an hour and a half later, a petite redhead knocks on the door and of course, he’s not a very happy camper about this because he’s expecting a tall blond.
+That’s really very unfair to her because a) she had no idea she’s supposed to be tall, she has no idea she’s supposed to be blond, and she has no idea she’s an hour late because of course, they don’t tell her any of this stuff.
+But he ends up keeping her.
+It’s getting late and he knows he’s not gonna have better luck anywhere else.